 How Long Does it Take to Transcribe a Recording?

-Simple recordings with lots of names of places, personalities, books etc. can also take time for the same reason.
+Note: Non-technical recordings with lots of names of places, personalities, books etc. also take longer to transcribe.

-Outdoor recordings or recordings made without using microphones usually have background noise or ‘echo’.
-These recordings need several rounds of listening and therefore take longer to transcribe.
+Outdoor recordings or recordings made without using external microphones usually have background noise or ‘echo’.
+These recordings can take significantly longer to transcribe when compared to ‘clear’ recordings because it takes several rounds of listening to understand everything being said.

 All factors considered, here’s a simple guide to transcription turnaround time for a 1-hour recording:

-Complex recording (background noise, more than 3 speakers, strong accents, or technical content): 5-9 hours.
+Complex recording (background noise, overtalking, or technical content): 5-9 hours.

 Knowing this is helpful in calculating costs if your transcription service charges by hours worked.